 - AntaGolin aids in reducing insulin resistance and body weight, and stabilising blood sugar levels.

-- NeuroVance is a brain supplement which reduces stress, a significant contributor to CVD, as well as giving you greater mental function, allowing you to stick to lifestyle changes that you have decided to implement.
+- NeuroVance and NeuroVance Focus are brain supplement that reduces stress, a significant contributor to CVD, as well as giving you greater mental function, allowing you to stick to lifestyle changes that you have decided to implement.

 - RheumaLin is a natural anti-inflammatory formulated to assist in neck, back and joint pain which is frequently experienced by those who suffer from conditions which increase systemic inflammation, such as diabetes, obesity and the metabolic syndrome.